doominek/udacity-real-estate-marketplace/README.md

 ## Running project

-To run the project please use the following script:
+To run the project please use the following:
 ```shell script
 npm install
 npm run compile